 All full time matriculated Stony Brook location students are charged a mandatory "student health service fee" each term.
 This fee entitles students to be seen by a health care provider in the Student Health Service without additional charge.
-Students are responsible for fees that are incurred for lab work, medications, and immunizations related to their medical care.
+Students are responsible for fees that are incurred for lab work, medications, and immunizations related to their medical care, including care provided as a result of student participation in academic settings.

-In addition, all Stony Brook full-time students are required to purchase mandatory health insurance, or document equivalent coverage to receive a waiver (effective fall 2005).
+In addition, all Stony Brook full-time students are required to purchase mandatory health insurance, or document equivalent coverage to receive a waiver (effective fall 2005) during all semesters.

-Southampton location students will receive a waiver for the mandatory "student health service fee."
-Medical care is available to students at Southampton hospital and may be covered through their individual private health insurance.
+Southampton location students can access medical care at Southampton Hospital and may be covered through their individual private health insurance.